bluedynamics/agx.sphinx/docs/source/users/basic_types.rst

 Import and Use Basic Datatypes
 -------------------------------

+.. note:: When creating a new Papyrus diagram with the **New Papyrus Model** wizard,
+          after choosing **UML** as language of the diagramm, you can activate the checkbox saying
+	  **A UML model with basic primitive types (ModelWithBasicTypes)**.
+	  This is a valid workaround for omitting the problems detailed in this section.

 Import
 ~~~~~~~
 If you want to use standard data types like **Boolean**, **Integer**, **String**